csantos-alvess/Physalia-Manual-Genome-Curation/Session3.2.md

 - drRubCaes1 (dicot)
 - icQueLate1 (coleoptera) (icQueLate1_2_normal.pretext): use the primary assembly map to identify sex chromosomes (icQueLate1_1_normal.pretext).
-- ilEupHawo1 (lepidoptera)
+- ilEupHawo1 (lepidoptera): use nucmer alignment to identify sex chromosomes.
+-

 Check if the insect genomes belong to homogametic or heterogametic samples and try to identify and assign sex chromosomes using Nucmer output files.

-> [!IMPORTANT]
-> We don't assign sex chromosomes to female diptera due to the high turnover rate.

 > [!TIP]
 > Go to tolqc (https://tolqc.cog.sanger.ac.uk) and check data available for your assembly.